Zhichen6/zhichen6.github.io/_pages/about.md

 The Mobility and Machine Intelligence Lab (M2 Lab) at Stony Brook University brings together game theory and data-driven optimization to develop **next-generation modeling and computational tools** for mobility and logistics systems, with a focus on connectivity, electrification, and automation.
 See [Research](/research/) for details.

-We are recruiting **fully funded PhD students** beginning Spring/Fall 2027, as well as motivated MS and BS students.
+We are recruiting **fully funded PhD students** beginning Fall 2027, as well as motivated MS and BS students.
 See [Openings](/openings/) for details.

 </div>
 </div>